 The real problem is Internet insecurity, the fact that not just the NSA and GCHQ are watching everything we do, but anyone who fancies themselves to be a hacker can download the software to do the same thing.
 Where do you suppose the security services got their own spying software?
 But the security services don’t want us to secure our computers because it stops them spying on us.
 I doubt that many understand the paradox and what’s really going on, least of all the tabloids.

 The Internet cannot be said to have been invented by any single individual, it evolved along with the available technology.
 There is the usual academic exaggeration of achievement and I hope the reader can ignore it whilst reading this page?
 The Internet arose from the telephone networking system already in place and already using such things as Fax and Teleprinters to exchange information and much of the early Internet technology was thanks to teleprinter technology.
 The first publicly available Internet was based on the systems at this link: https://en.wikipedia.org/wiki/Teleprinter

 So, Is Tim Berners-Lee really the man who invented the Internet?

-Wiki, always the one to support establishment science, answers and tells us that: “Professor Sir Timothy John Berners-Lee, OM, KBE, FRS, FREng, FRSA, DFBCS (born 8 June 1955), also known as TimBL, is an English computer scientist, best known as the inventor of the World Wide Web.
+Wiki, always the one to support establishment science, tells us that: “Professor Sir Timothy John Berners-Lee, OM, KBE, FRS, FREng, FRSA, DFBCS (born 8 June 1955), also known as TimBL, is an English computer scientist, best known as the inventor of the World Wide Web.
 He made a proposal for an information management system in March 1989, and he implemented the first successful communication between a Hypertext Transfer Protocol (HTTP) client and server via the Internet sometime around mid-November of that same year. https://en.wikipedia.org/wiki/Tim_Berners-Lee

 Encyclopædia Britannica says the same thing.
 It’s all lies!